-Bruce Wayne uses the money he possesses and his technological knowledge to create the tools he needs to get the job done.
+Bruce Wayne uses his money and technological knowledge to create the tools he needs to get the job done.
 Before you get upset, I’m not saying that this isn’t smart.

-However, he can’t fly, run at quick speeds, shoot lasers from his eyes, lift a building, or any other heroic trait.
+However, he can’t fly, run quickly, shoot lasers from his eyes, lift a building, or any other heroic trait.

 Batman is a menace.

-Let me know ask you once again; is the sole reason for the existence of the villains in Batman’s universe because Batman exists?
+Let me now ask you once again; is the sole reason for the existence of the villains in Batman’s universe because Batman exists?

-I propose that Batman leaves them alone and let them carry on with a normal life.
+I propose that Batman leaves them alone and lets them carry on with a normal life.
 So, is Batman really a hero?